 When you think of Gold Coast in Australia, what’s the first thing that comes into your head?
 I’m probably not wrong in thinking ‘beaches’…it’s in the name after all!
 It shouts out white sandy coastline!
 Away from the hustle and bustle of the cities, Gold Coast’s Hinterland is home to several national parks.
 These include: Tamborine National Park, Springbrook National Park (the ‘I’m a Celebrity Jungle’ for my UK readers!) and Lamington National Park.
 This post will focus on Tamborine National Park and walks to do on Mt Tamborine in a morning or afternoon.

-We only had a morning to spare on our east coast road trip but we managed to squeeze in 2 Mt Tamborine walks which are just around the corner from each other.
+We only had a morning to spare on our east coast road trip but we managed to squeeze in 2 Mt Tamborine hikes.
+Tamborine National Park is a 50 minute drive from Surfers Paradise!
+The two walks are just around the corner from each other.
 One walk has an entrance fee and the other is free!

 Tamborine Rainforest Skywalk

 🚶🏻♀️🕖Approximately 45 minute walk

 We’ll start with the paid walk first!
 What makes the Mount Tamborine Skywalk special, is that it gives you a completely different perspective of the rainforest.
 A series of steel bridges and walkways put you 30 metres above the rainforest floor, up in the top layers of the canopy.

 The walk is just under a mile long and follows a circular route through the rainforest.
 Part of it is on the steel bridges and part on the ground.
 It is important to note that the route isn’t completely on the bridges!
 It takes around 45 minutes to complete, including photo stops and reading the information boards.
 What’s amazing is that not one single tree was cut down during the installation of the Skywalk bridges!
 After all the aim is to preserve the rainforest, not to destroy it!